thealinamichelle/pe-projects/journal.md

 correct interpolation: alert(`hello ${name} nice to meet you`);

-a reference for a function - you don't need to write var etc etc
+//a reference for a function - you don't need to write var etc etc

 function test() {
 	console.log('test...');